Tamil Mauritians: Modern times

 Around 12.4 percent of Indo-Mauritians are Tamils.
 Tamils make up 6 percent of the island's total population of around 1.3 million accounting for around 78,000 people.
 As per Mauritian social conventions, the "Tamil", "Marathi" and "Telugu" appellations are strictly reserved for members of these respective ethno-linguistic groups who still practice Hinduism.
 Converts to Christianity join the broader Creole population.
 The Tamil population is scattered around the island but mostly lives in the usual Indo-Mauritian majority zones.

 Language

-Tamil was gradually replaced by Mauritian Creole as the mother tongue of Mauritian Tamils (also for other Mauritian Indians).
+Tamil was gradually replaced by Mauritian Creole as the mother tongue of Mauritian Tamils.
 Nonetheless, most Tamil Mauritians can read and write Tamil as a learnt language.
-It is one of the Asian languages recognised by Acts of Parliament along with Hindi, Urdu, Chinese, Marathi, Gujarati, Bengali, Odia, Telugu and Bhojpuri and as such taught in schools as from age 6.
+It is one of the Asian languages recognised by Acts of Parliament along with Hindi, Urdu, Chinese, Marathi, Telugu, Bhojpuri, Sanskrit and Arabic and as such taught in schools as from age 6.
 It is one of the languages that students may sit for their O-Levels and A-Levels.
 Tamil magazines like Pathirikai cater for the community.